Vision Definition

 To make it a little more concrete, we can say that it concerns 'technological developments', 'business process developments', 'chain developments', and 'digitalization'.
 These developments and their impact on the information provision are of crucial importance.

-Organizations must work transparently and meet all kinds of legal criteria and compliance.
-The rapid changes in consumer behavior require that an organization must be able to change quickly.
+Organizations must work transparently and meet all legal criteria and compliance.
+The rapid changes in consumer behavior require an organization to be able to change quickly.
 However, compliance prevents that.

-One consequence is a phenomenon that we are already experiencing: complexity.
+A phenomenon we are already experiencing: complexity.
 This complexity will only increase in the coming years.

 One consequence of this is that it becomes more difficult for managers of organizations to make decisions.
 Overseeing the consequences and impact of decisions is virtually impossible and endangers the continuity of companies.